Blog writing, email writing and web writing workshop

 — Nikki Van Dusen, APR, manager, internet communications, Alberta Public Affairs Bureau

-But in this three-day digital-writing workshop, you’ll learn best practices for overcoming the obstacles to reading on the screen in:
+But in this three-in-one digital-writing workshop, you’ll learn best practices for overcoming the obstacles to reading on the screen when writing blog posts, emails or webpages.

 - Email marketing writing